Research

 Referenced in blogs in: The New York Times, The Washington Post, and Foreign Policy

-Papers
+Peer Reviewed Papers

 "Empowering women facing gender-based violence amid COVID-19 through media campaigns", Nat Hum Behav (2023). https://doi.org/10.1038/s41562-023-01665-y (With Horacio Larreguy, Manuel Quintero and Elizabeth Parker-Magyar).

-"Displacement and Return in the Internet Era: How Social Media Captures Migration Decisions in Northern Syria"World Development , Volume 168, 2023 (with Erin Walk and Kiran Garimella).
+"Displacement and Return in the Internet Era: How Social Media Captures Migration Decisions in Northern Syria"World Development , Volume 168, 2023 (With Erin Walk and Kiran Garimella).

 "Mitigating the Impact of Biased Artificial Intelligence in Emergency Decision-Making," Communications Medicine, 2022.
 (With Hammaad Adam, Emily Alsentzer, Aparna Balagopalan and Marzyeh Ghassemi).